Attributes provide additional information about HTML elements.

 The title attribute can be written with uppercase or lowercase like title or TITLE.

 W3C recommends lowercase in HTML, and demands lowercase for stricter document types like XHTML.

 At W3Schools we always use lowercase attribute names.

 The HTML5 standard does not require quotes around attribute values.

-The href attribute, demonstrated above, can be written as:
+href attribute, demonstrated above, can be written without quotes:

 W3C recommends quotes in HTML, and demands quotes for stricter document types like XHTML.

 Sometimes it is necessary to use quotes.
 This example will not display the title attribute correctly, because it contains a space:

 Using quotes are the most common.
 Omitting quotes can produce errors.

 At W3Schools we always use quotes around attribute values.

 Double quotes around attribute values are the most common in HTML, but single quotes can also be used.